FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 [![IMAGE ALT TEXT](https://i3.ytimg.com/vi/XBogpszF4Io/sddefault.jpg)](https://www.youtube.com/watch?v=XBogpszF4Io "Journey 3 - Rain Incoming")

+When Astro turns blue and chimes, it means it is going to rain soon.

 [![IMAGE ALT TEXT](https://i3.ytimg.com/vi/0s4_DQiFHSo/sddefault.jpg)](https://www.youtube.com/watch?v=0s4_DQiFHSo "Journey 4 - Meteor Shower Incoming")

+If a meteor shower is going to happen soon, Astro will light up and send you a notification that there will be an incoming meteor shower in your area.

 [![IMAGE ALT TEXT](https://i3.ytimg.com/vi/C3WD0WveKJY/sddefault.jpg)](https://www.youtube.com/watch?v=C3WD0WveKJY "Journey 6 - Mars Incoming")

+For the astronomy aficionados, Astro will chime and let you know if the cellestial object that you are monitoring has appeared in the horizon.

 Thank you again for the help, Maria Veronica!